Modern Slavery Statement Financial Year 2022

 • continue to enforce the requirements of the Supplier Code of Conduct;

-• continue to advertising our whistleblowing hotline both internally to employees and externally to our Third Parties.
+• continue to advertise our whistleblowing hotline both internally to employees and externally to our Third Parties.

 This statement is made by Cubico Sustainable Investments Limited and the board of directors of the company have approved it and will update it annually.